Awesome Coffee is a Year-Round Commodity in St. Augustine

 Growers Alliance Café

 Growers Alliance started small—as a group of friendly people who made a madly delicious Kenyan iced coffee at the Farmer’s Market on Saturday mornings.
 Now that group has its own cafe and shop in Davis Shores on Anastasia Island.
 Not only is the quality of the coffee amazing, the business is all about selling coffee in a way that benefits the producers and their communities.
 And when they’re giving us coffee this good, why wouldn’t we help them?!
 And if you’re going out to play, shop or see the sights, St. Augustine has a variety of things to do and places to go.
 The Lightner Museum is best enjoyed fully caffeinated.
 How else can you hope to take in a giant collection of artifacts?
-From there, zip across the street to Flagler College for a Legacy Tour.
+From there, zip across the street to Historic Tours of Flagler College.
 The Legacy Tours are the only way for outsiders to see the legendary Dining Hall and its Tiffany stained-glass windows.
 Cap it all off by heading down Riberia Street for a free tour of St. Augustine Distillery Company.
 After you learn all about how craft vodka, gin, rum and bourbon are made locally, it’s time for a change in beverages.
 Head upstairs to the Ice Plant Bar & Restaurant and check out their specialty cocktail, called a “Zombie.”

 If all this doesn’t help you put a pep in your step again, it’ll make dozing off to dreamland a much more attainable end to your evening.